Pyre-Bot/pyre-bot/README.md

 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details

 ## Changelog

+### 0.8.0
+* Moved all stat tracking to Amazon DynamoDB for a better experience
+* Custom version of the Pygtail module is now packaged with the bot
+* Fixed an exception that occurred when the bot reconnected to Discord servers.
+* Complete rewrite of setup.py
+* Updated all requirements to newest versions
+* Various fixes, improvements, and optimizations that makes everyone's lives better

 ### 0.7.0
 * Added player stat tracking